At last: Streisand memoir 'My Name is Barbra' coming Nov. 7

 Financial terms for the memoir were not disclosed.
 Streisand was represented by Robert Barnett, the Washington attorney whose other clients have ranged from Barack Obama to Elton John.

-Streisand, 80, told Fallon that she had written more than 800 pages, and she surely has enough stories to fill them.
-She has met everyone from John F. Kennedy and Judy Garland to Celine Dion and Paul McCartney.
-Her films include “Funny Girl,” “The Way We Were” and “A Star Is Born” and worldwide sales of her records exceed 150 million copies.

-Streisand has long been wary of discussing her private life, including her relationships with actor Elliott Gould and producer Jon Peters.
-Since 1998, she has been married to actor James Brolin.
+Streisand, 80 has long been wary of discussing her private life, including her relationships with actor Elliott Gould and producer Jon Peters.
+She has been married to Brolin since 1998.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.